-Inaugurated in 1981, the Art History Graduate Symposium participates in a long tradition of student conferences in our discipline.
+Inaugurated in 1981, the FSU Art History Graduate Symposium participates in a long tradition of student conferences in our discipline.
 This open forum brings together students, professors, and members of the community to share ideas and expertise.
 We call it a symposium, with all the classical associations of that word, to suggest that it is not just a series of lectures, but a conversation.

-Sharing research, meetings others in our field, creating long-lasting friendships and professional associations – these vital interchanges are at the core of the FSU Symposium experience.
+Sharing research, meeting others in our field, creating long-lasting friendships and professional associations – these vital interchanges are at the core of the FSU Symposium experience.
 We seek to broaden the professional, personal, and academic horizons of every participant: the visiting young scholar, the returning alumnus, the local undergraduate considering graduate work — and of course the professors, who also learn a great deal in the process.